tkobayas/drlx-lsp/client/README.md

-# DRLX Language Editor Extension
+# DRL (Drools Rule Language) Editor Extension

-This extension provides syntax highlighting and code completion for DRLX files.
+This extension provides syntax highlighting and code completion for DRL files.

 ## Features

 - Syntax highlighting
 - Code completion
-- Rule structure support
-- Pattern and consequence completion

 ## How to build